Wednesday Night Rivalry: 2018–19 season (as Wednesday Night Hockey)

 As part of the new Wednesday Night Hockey format, "Inside the Glass" reporter Pierre McGuire is now assigned to work the late game of Wednesday Night Hockey doubleheaders while Brian Boucher takes over "Inside the Glass" reporting duties for the early game alongside Mike Emrick and Eddie Olczyk.
-McGuire joins the lead team of Emrick and Olczyk only during single-header Wednesday Night Hockey games.
+McGuire joins the lead team of Emrick and Olczyk during single-header Wednesday Night Hockey games.
 In addition, Kathryn Tappen replaced Liam McHugh as the studio host for the first half of the season when the latter was promoted to work postgame coverage of Sunday Night Football.
 The Toronto-Winnipeg game on October 24 marked the first-ever regular-season NHL on NBC broadcast to feature only Canadian teams and an NBC-produced broadcast (as opposed to a simulcast of a Canadian network).

 On February 20, Mike Tirico made his NHL announcing debut calling the Blackhawks–Red Wings game with Olczyk and Boucher.

 2019–20 season (as Wednesday Night Hockey)

-For this season only, Mike Emrick, Eddie Olczyk, and "Inside the Glass" reporter Brian Boucher will call the Wednesday Night Hockey match-up.
-Pierre McGuire will appear on other broadcasts.
+As part of the arrangement that was continued from the previous season, Brian Boucher joined Mike Emrick and Eddie Olczyk for many Wednesday Night Hockey match-ups while Pierre McGuire will appear on other broadcasts.
 In addition, Kathryn Tappen replaced Liam McHugh as the studio host for the first half of the season when the latter was promoted to work postgame coverage of Sunday Night Football.

 Due to the coronavirus pandemic, the NHL regular season ended on March 12.